d-bl/GroundForge/docs/help/Tiles.md

 The sequence of orange curves show how the inner pair of the foot side stitch doesn't find any connection by following outer pairs along ignored stitches.

-With the life version you can try to define a stitch at the third row and second column.
+With the live version you can try to define a stitch at the third row and second column.
 It seems to fix the example for the pair diagram.
 However, the inner and outer pair are mixed up.
 Even with many twists for this additional stitch, the thread diagram won't look good.